pactus-project/PIPs/PIPs/pip-31.md

 #### Unit Price

-The unit price would define the fee per byte in PAC.
+The unit price defines the fee per byte in PAC.
 This parameter is part of the node configuration, allowing each validator to set their preferred value.

 ### Configuration